1.6. Status and Error Logging

 SUNDIALS includes a built-in logging functionality which can be used to direct error messages, warning messages, informational output, and debugging output to specified files.
 This capability requires enabling both build-time and run-time options to ensure the best possible performance is achieved.

-To enable logging, the CMake option SUNDIALS_LOGGING_LEVEL must be set to a value greater than 0 when configuring SUNDIALS.
-This option specifies the maximum desired output level.
-See the documentation entry for SUNDIALS_LOGGING_LEVEL for the numeric values correspond to errors, warnings, info output, and debug output where errors < warnings < info output < debug output < extra debug output.
-More details in regards to configuring SUNDIALS with CMake can be found in §1.1.
+To enable logging, the CMake option SUNDIALS_LOGGING_LEVEL must be set to the maximum desired output level when configuring SUNDIALS.
+See the SUNDIALS_LOGGING_LEVEL documentation for the numeric values corresponding to errors, warnings, info output, and debug output where errors < warnings < info output < debug output < extra debug output.
+By default only warning and error messages are logged.

 Note